sebastienserre/thfo-mail-alert/readme.txt

 4. E-mail Options

 == Changelog ==

+* 1.4.6 Link to new Plugin // End Of Life of this one // no new functionality
 * 1.4.4 Add info in readme.
 * 1.4.3 Minor bugfix and code cleaning
 * 1.4.2 OK With WP 4.7